|Would you like to be a flying monkey? I can arrange that.|

 And then she was gone, disappearing in a soundless whirlwind of green smoke.

 I didn’t see her for five weeks after that.
 I thought she might have decided to recover her pendant by herself and forget about me.
 After all, what good was I ultimately?
 Not too damn much, I reckoned.
 Maybe she had figured that out.
+Maybe my Soul Gift wasn’t all that valuable after all.

 I couldn’t face trolls!
 The last time I did I nearly died!
 I had no magical ability.
 I was, for all intents and purposes, a young recluse living peacefully far from everyone.